 Master of Community and Regional Planning

-The Master of Community and Regional Planning (MCRP) degree prepares students with the education and practical skills to be leaders in the practice of planning.
-The program concentrates on land use and transportation, community design and development, and rural and environmental planning.
+The Master of Community and Regional Planning (MCRP) is an advanced, STEM-designated degree program that prepares students with the education and practical skills to be leaders in the practice of planning.
+The nationally ranked, professional MCRP program concentrates on land use and transportation, community design and development, and rural and environmental planning.
 Students may design their own area of concentration with the assistance of their major professor.

 Curriculum

-Degree requirements include completion of a two-year, 48-credit program, including a required core (22 credits), electives (20-23 credits) and one of the following: comprehensive exam (3 credits), or thesis (6 credits).
+Degree requirements include completion of a two-year, 49-credit program, including a required core (25 credits), electives (18-21 credits), and one of the following: comprehensive exam (3 credits) or thesis (6 credits).

 We are pleased to offer the unique opportunity for you to pursue a double degree between our MCRP and programs within and outside the College of Design.
 Earn the MCRP and a second degree simultaneously while maintaining the high standards of both programs.
 In many cases, the time to degree completion is lengthened only by one or two semesters.